gteissier/srtp-decrypt/README.md

 7. After that you can use Telephony -\> RTP -> Analyze Stream -\> Player (use RTP timestamp for decoding) -\> Play

-Here is how to use it in general:
+here is how to use it in general:
 =================================

 ./srtp-decrypt [-k \<base64 SDES key\>] | [-m \<base64 key\> -s \<base64 salt\>] [-d \<rtp byte offset in packet\>] [-t \<srtp hmac tag length in bytes\>] [-f \<srtp flags\>]